open-pioneer/trails-starter/docs/GettingStarted.md

 `dist/www` contains a ready-to-use static web application that can be hosted on all common HTTP-Servers or CDNs (Content Delivery Networks), often without any additional configuration.

 The contents of your production build can be configured by editing the `pioneer` plugin settings in your `vite.config.ts`.
-You can chose which `.html` sites to deploy, or which `apps` to include, depending on your environment (development, production, testing) or other settings.
+You can choose which `.html` sites to deploy, or which `apps` to include, depending on your environment (development, production, testing) or other settings.

 Vite comes with a built-in http server to serve the content of `dist/www` on your local machine.
 To start the server, simply run `pnpm preview` after building the project.